OumarWane/Active-Directory-Project/README.md

 <h2>Active Directory👨🏾‍💻 </h2>

-In this step-by-step tutorial, I’ll walk you through setting up Active Directory on Windows Server 2022.
-We'll create organizational units, add different groups, and set up new users.
+Welcome to my detailed guide on setting up Active Directory on a Windows Server 2022.
+In this project, I take you through each step, starting with downloading and installing VirtualBox or VMWare, followed by setting up Windows Server 2022.
+I'll show you how we'll be configuring a new forest, and setting up a domain.

+I'll guide you through how to create organizational units for various departments, add groups, and create new users.
+These steps are essential for organizing and managing resources within your Active Directory environment.
+This guide is ideal for anyone looking to gain hands-on experience with Active Directory in a virtualized environment.

 <h2>📺 Project Video</h2>